StevenTammen/bibledocs.org/content/subject-index.md

 header-title="An illustration from the early church: the Trinity \"triangle\""
 %}}

+### Trinity > Is clearly visible in Old Testament, when viewed in light of the New Testament {#trinity-is-clearly-visible-in-old-testament-when-viewed-in-light-of-the-new-testament}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#given-the-benefit-of-subsequent-clarifying-new-testament-revelation-the-trinity-is-visible-in-the-old-testament"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Given the benefit of subsequent clarifying New Testament revelation, the Trinity is visible in the Old Testament"
+%}}

 ### Trinity > Jointly partake in one single essence {#trinity-jointly-partake-in-one-single-essence}

 #### Trinity > Jointly partake in one single essence > Father {#trinity-jointly-partake-in-one-single-essence-father}